stepan1010/yawp/README.md

 #### 1.1.3

-Donate button added to the Settings page.
+Donate button added to the `"Settings"` page.

 #### 1.1.2